Will a Letter Help Your Loan Get Approved?

 Sometimes getting a loan is as easy as filling out an application.
-But as dollar amounts increase and the deal gets more complicated, lenders demand reassurance.
-They want you to explain why your loan is a good idea.
+But as dollar amounts increase or the situation gets more complicated, lenders may want reassurance.
+They could even ask you to explain why your loan is a good idea.

 So, what should you include in your letter?
 Read on for some sample text and an overview of what the bank is looking for.